urbantreelion/ece350-lab-manual/_lab2/part1.md

 <!-- #TODO -->

 - Two GRC files of SSB demodulators.
 You will be stepped through building them.
-- There are 2 questions spaced throughout this part.
-They are clearly indicated.
+- There is 1 question in this part.
+It is clearly indicated.
-  - Each question requires approximately 1 line of writing, and address concepts, not details.
-Answer the questions and submit a single page containing the answers to your TA at the end of the lab.
+  - The question requires approximately 1 line of writing, and addresses a concept, not details.
+Answer the question and submit a single page containing the answers to your TA at the end of the lab.

 ---